spotandjake/RayCastEngine-CSharp/RayCastEngine/RoadMap.md

 # RoadMap
+- [ ] Determine how to darken the AARRGGBB int32 color because we lose a lot of perf in the conversions
 - [ ] Responsive Menu's
 - [ ] Game Controller Support
 - [ ] Add Global Application State